Last Updated: April 30, 2024

 Aronofsky was born in the neighborhood of Brooklyn in New York City on February 12, 1969.
 His parents, Charlotte and Abraham, both worked as teachers and were Jewish, though not very spiritual.
 He was raised with his sister Pattie and attended Edward R. Murrow High School.

 Aronofsky developed an interest in show business after his parents began taking him to Broadway theatre performances.
-His world view was further developed through his training as a field biologist with The School for Field Studies in 1985 and 1986 when he traveled to Kenya and Alaska for studies.
-His interest in film specifically developed after enrolling at Harvard University where he majored in social anthropology and studied filmmaking, graduating in 1991.
+His worldview was further developed through his training as a field biologist with The School for Field Studies in 1985 and 1986 when he traveled to Kenya and Alaska for studies.
+His interest in film specifically developed after enrolling at Harvard University, where he majored in social anthropology and studied filmmaking, graduating in 1991.
 His senior thesis film, "Supermarket Sweep," was a finalist in the 1991 Student Academy Awards.
 He then received his MFA degree in directing from the AFI Conservatory and won the institute's Franklin J. Schaffner Alumni Medal.

 Career

 Aronofsky's debut feature film is entitled "Pi" and was shot in November of 1997.
 He financed it through small donations from friends and family.
 Aronofsky promised to pay everyone back if the film made any money.
-He premiered the film at the 1998 Sundance Film Festival where he won the award for Best Director.
+He premiered the film at the 1998 Sundance Film Festival, where he won the award for Best Director.
 The film itself was nominated for a special Jury Award.
-Following the festival, Artisan Entertainment bought distribution rights for $1 million and the film was released to the public later that year to critical acclaim.
+Following the festival, Artisan Entertainment bought distribution rights for $1 million, and the film was released to the public later that year for critical acclaim.
 It also grossed a total of over $3 million at the box office.
 The film was also the first to be made available for download on the Internet.

 Following his success with "Pi," Aronofsky released the film "Requiem for a Dream," based on the Hubert Selby Jr. novel of the same name.
 The film featured more prominent actors and had a much higher budget.
 Upon its release, Aronofsky was praised for his stylish directing ability and was nominated for an Independent Spirit Award in the Best Director category.
 The film was also nominated for five awards in total, as were some of the actors in the film.

-In March of 2001, he helped write the screenplay to the horror film "Below," which he also helped produce.
+In March of 2001, he helped write the screenplay for the horror film "Below," which he also helped produce.
 His next major film was "The Fountain," which was released in November of 2006 and featured actors Hugh Jackman and Rachel Weisz.
 The film received mixed reviews from critics.

 Aronofsky's big breakthrough came with the film "The Wrestler," starring Mickey Rourke.
 The film was shot in around 40 days and then premiered at the 65th Venice International Film Festival, where it won the Golden Lion award.
 Both Rourke and co-star Marisa Tomei received numerous awards and accolades for their performances in the film.
 "The Wrestler" became Aronofsky's highest-grossing film to date.